 - 4 cups of water (filtered)

-- 1 teaspoon of organic honey or sugar, if necessary
+- 1 tsp of organic honey or sugar (if necessary)

-Step 1 – Place the blooming tea bundle in the glass jar or teapot.
+- To make blooming or flowering tea, place the blooming tea bundle in the glass jar or teapot.

-Step 2 – Boil the water in a separate stainless steel pot.
+- Meanwhile, boil the water in a separate stainless steel pot.

-Step 6 – Pour out the tea (but not the bloom) into cups.
+- Pour the tea (but not the bloom) into cups.

-Step 7 – Add the honey or sugar, if needed, and enjoy!
+- Add honey or sugar as per taste and enjoy!

 Side Effects of Blooming Tea